Blackmail (1929 film): Hitchcock's cameo

 Alfred Hitchcock's cameo, a signature occurrence in many of Hitchcock's films, shows him being bothered by a small boy as he reads a book on the London Underground.
 This is probably the lengthiest of Hitchcock's cameo appearances and he appears around 10 minutes after the start.
 As the director became better known to audiences, especially when he appeared as the host of his own television series, he dramatically shortened his on-screen appearances.

 Release and reception

 First screened to press and cinema distributors on 21 June 1929 at the Regal at Marble Arch, the film premiered at the Capitol Cinema in London on 28 July 1929.
 Blackmail was one of the most successful releases of that year, and received critical praise.

 In a public poll, Blackmail was voted the best British film of 1929, largely on the basis of the silent version, which, as mentioned above, was more widely seen.
 In the same national UK poll, the best films of their respective years were The Constant Nymph (1928), Rookery Nook (1930), The Middle Watch (1931), and Sunshine Susie (1932).

+Censors in Australia initially banned the film, but this was reversed by the Appeal board which permitted the film with a cut of approximately 200 feet consisting of the sequence with the stabbing.